we'll use a domain of tutorial.kubebuilder.io, # so all API groups will be <group>.tutorial.kubebuilder.io. kubebuilder init --domain tutorial.kubebuilder.io

 The job (no pun intended) of the CronJob controller is to run one-off tasks on the Kubernetes cluster at regular intervals.
-It does the by bulding on top of the Job controller, whose task is to run one-off tasks once, seeing them to completion.
+It does this by building on top of the Job controller, whose task is to run one-off tasks once, seeing them to completion.

 Instead of trying to tackle rewriting the Job controller as well, we’ll use this as an opportunity to see how to interact with external types.